Cat Ba langur: Conservation

-The Cat Ba langur is considered to be one of "The World's 25 Most Endangered Primates and is assumed to have declined by 80% over the last three generations.
+The Cat Ba langur is listed as one of The World's 25 Most Endangered Primates and is assumed to have declined by 80% over the last three generations.
 It is estimated that there are less than 70 of these langurs left in the world.

 In November 2000, Münster Zoo and ZSCSP, the Zoological Society for the Conservation of Species and Populations, started the Cat Ba Langur Conservation Project.
 The Cat Ba langur's distribution range was declared a National Park in 1986, however that did not stop the poaching and decline of the population.
 About 30% of the population is located outside of the National Park until 2006.
 In 2006 Cat Ba National Park was expanded to include the entire Cat Ba langur population and Special Protection Zones were established to provide the most stringent protection available under Vietnamese law.

 There is a strictly protected sanctuary, a peninsula on the eastern coast of Cat Ba Island, in the National Park and supports about 40% of the population.
 Fixed boundaries were set with blocking buoys and prohibition signs.
 Another step taken was to increase the number of rangers in the area.
 Local citizens, especially fishermen, were informed and rangers were given permission to remove people and take away any poaching equipment they found.
 Any existing and potential caves and hunter trails are registered, regulated, and controlled.

 At the end of 2001, there was no more hunting of the Cat Ba Langur.
 Since the beginning of the conservation efforts, nine langurs have been born and only three have died of natural causes.

 The greatest populations of the Cat Ba Langur are expected to recover with the appropriate conservation of the limestone habitats.
 There are currently 3 Cat Ba Langurs held at the Endangered Primate Center in Cuc Phuong National Park, Vietnam.